brittanywelsh/st-character-manager/dev_log.md

 This log is a tool for the collaborators to make notes, expand on details for various commits, and track progress.

+## Sept 5, 2015 (MIKE)
+- Implemented (get/increment)baseAttributeScore methods in the character controller module.
+This does not accord with our previous discussion regarding accessing character objects, but I feel like this is a good idea in case we change the character architecture later.

 ## Sept 3, 2015 (MIKE)
 - Added a GameError class to the project.
 This is a new error-type is intended to be used for violations of game rules instead of programming errors.